We have reviewed the best luxury hotels in Penang, Malaysia, to help you decide where to stay on your next vacation to this magnificent destination.

 The Edison George Town offers a fusion of historical classic and modernity, Penang embraces progression whilst retaining many traditions and cultures of a multi-racial population.

-The hotel pool is a prime spot for sun-worshipping and star gazing; a little oasis within inner George Town where guests can enjoy a leisure dip or an invigorating cardio-vascular workout.
-Also surrounding The Pool and The Lounge lie spacious The Cabanas for guests to relax in.
+The hotel pool is a prime spot for sun-worshipping and star gazing; a little oasis within inner George Town where guests can enjoy a leisure dip or an invigorating cardiovascular workout.
+Also surrounding The Pool and The Lounge lies spacious Cabanas for guests to relax in.

 2. Eastern & Oriental Hotel

 Eastern & Oriental Hotel is proud of its illustrious heritage.
-Known simply as the ‘E&O’ to generations of travellers, it exudes a charm that is inimitably its own.
+Known simply as the ‘E&O’ to generations of travelers, it exudes a charm that is inimitably it’s own.
 For most of its history, its passageways and halls were the preserve of the rich and privileged from the Western world.

 Intrepid visitors included acclaimed writers and aspiring literati who arrived in steamships seeking to experience the exotic East.
 Even with the passage of time, this unique pearl at the heart of George Town continues to shine as a testament to the grand elegance of the British colonial era, the embodiment of both a special time and a special place.

 Indeed, at the E&O, life’s true pleasures never go out of fashion.
 For almost 135 years, the hotel has welcomed the world in timeless style.
 This legacy is conserved and further elevated with the re-opening of the Heritage Wing that is now setting the new standard as a leading destination in classic hospitality.

 Re-emerging from a comprehensive restoration and refurbishment program in December 2019, the Heritage Wing resumes its role as a gracious host with new facilities and a variety of exclusive privileges – making it an even more delightful experience for guests staying here.